huntdatacenter/docs/docs/coordination/roles.md

 # Coordinator roles

-**High impact science needs smooth and seamless coordination to fly.
+**High impact science needs smooth and seamless coordination.
 Scientific coordinators are the personnel that make this magic dust.
-We have established several coordinator  roles to help with this work.**
+We have defined coordinator roles to help this important work fly.**

 [[toc]]

 Our main intention with the roles is to unify activities and simplify knowledge transfers across labs under the same data space.

-Our goal is also to use the roles to ease knowledge transfers between coordinators within our community, to structure feedback on our administrative development in the [coordinator tings](/tingweek/#coordinator-ting), and to use the experience to jointly champion the importance of well functioning scientific coordination in high-impact data-driven science.
+In addition, we intend to use the roles to ease knowledge transfers between coordinators within our community, to structure feedback on our administrative development in the [coordinator tings](/tingweek/#coordinator-ting), and to use the experience to jointly champion the importance of well functioning scientific coordination in high-impact data-driven science.

-Names are linked to roles in [data space orders](/agreements/overview/#data-space-order) and [lab orders](/agreements/overview/#lab-order).
+Individuals are formally attached to their roles in the [data space orders](/agreements/overview/#data-space-order) and [lab orders](/agreements/overview/#lab-order).

 ### Compliance coordinator